EmbedJournal/embedjournal/_posts/2015-10-05-kernel-compilation-beaglebone-black.md

 **3. Cloning and Compiling U-boot(Optional)**

 U-boot is an open source universal bootloader for Linux systems.
 It supports features like TFTP, DHCP, NFS etc...
 In order to boot the kernel, a valid kernel image (uImage) is required.
-It is not possible to explain u-boot here, which is beyond the scope of this post.
+It is not possible to explain u-boot here, as it is beyond the scope of this post.
 So, we will see how to produce a bootable image using U-boot.

 Clone u-boot using the following command